 Best advice on caring for shrubs

-Many shrubs are hardy survivors but, like any plants, they can suffer from pests and diseases.
-Instagrammer Dawn from @dawns_gardening offers the organic fungal cure she used when her Viburnum davidii developed an awful leaf spot.
+Many buddlejas are hardy survivors but, like any plants, they can suffer from pests and diseases.
+Instagrammer Dawn from @dawns_gardening offers a top tip to cure a fungal disease she used when her Viburnum davidii developed an awful leaf spot.
 Her method?
 “In spring I removed all leaves showing signs of disease, I gave it a light prune then sprayed with a mix of 10 parts water to 1 part milk…” See her post for the full method.

 Best advice on pruning shrubs